Project Objective

 Musashi University 's Educational Philosophy and Interdisciplinary Seminar Project

-Taking advantage of Musashi University 's educational philosophy and its location where all students from all four faculties - the Faculty of Faculty of Economics, Faculty of Humanities, Faculty of Faculty of Sociology, and School of Liberal Arts and Sciences study on the same campus, this project has created a system that allows students to learn about the strengths and different ways of thinking of other faculties without being bound by the boundaries of their own faculty, while also rediscovering the expertise of their own faculty.
+This project takes advantage of the educational philosophy of Musashi University and the location of all students of the four faculties of Faculty of Economics, Faculty of Humanities, Faculty of Sociology, and School of Liberal Arts and Sciences studying on the same campus, and has built a system that allows students to learn the strengths and different ways of thinking of other faculties without being bound by the boundaries of their own faculties, while also reaffirming the expertise of their own faculties.

-The assignment is to make proposals for social issues.
-In the first half of the semester, each faculty will conduct an analysis that makes use of their unique characteristics, and report on their findings at an interim presentation.
-In the second half, students will form cross-faculty teams and, using the results of each faculty's survey in the first half, will collaborate to clarify the social role their assigned company has played and create a booklet proposing what kind of future should be created through the company.
-At the final presentation, a representative from the company will be invited to present the final results.
+The challenge is "proposals for issues surrounding companies".
+In the first half of the semester, we will analyze the characteristics of each faculty and report at the mid-term presentation.
+In the second half, we will form a cross-faculty team, and based on the results of the survey of each faculty in the first half, we will collaborate to clarify the social role played by the company in charge and create a booklet that proposes what kind of future we should create through the company.
+At the final debriefing session, companies are invited to present the final results.

 * PBL=Project-based-learning